Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/HPV-16-E7-oncoprotein-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
 <font>Plays a role in viral genome replication by driving entry of quiescent cells into the cell cycle.
 Stimulation of progression from G1 to S phase allows the virus to efficiently use the cellular DNA replicating machinery to achieve viral genome replication.
 E7 protein has both transforming and trans-activating activities.
 Induces the disassembly of the E2F1 transcription factor from RB1, with subsequent transcriptional activation of E2F1-regulated S-phase genes.
 Interferes with host histone deacetylation mediated by HDAC1 and HDAC2, leading to transcription activation.
 Also plays a role in the inhibition of both antiviral and antiproliferative functions of host interferon alpha.
-Interaction with host TMEM173/STING impairs the ability of TMEM173/STING to sense cytosolic DNA and promote the production of type I interferon (IFN-alpha and IFN-beta).-----from Uniprot</font>
+Interaction with host TMEM173/STING impairs the ability of TMEM173/STING to sense cytosolic DNA and promote the production of type I interferon (IFN-alpha and IFN-beta).-----From Uniprot</font>
 <br>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>